≡ Menu

 2. Premiums: Compare the cost of premiums from different insurance providers to find the most affordable option.

-3. Term or permanent coverage: Decide whether you want a term policy that lasts for a specific period of time or a permanent policy that lasts for your entire life.
+3. Term or permanent coverage: Decide whether you want a term policy that lasts for a specific period or a permanent policy that lasts your entire life.

 5. Beneficiaries: Make sure to specify who you want to receive the death benefit in the event of your passing.

-6. Company’s reputation: Research on the insurance company’s reputation, look at the company’s ratings, and read customer reviews
+6. Company’s reputation: Research the insurance company’s reputation, look at the company’s ratings, and read customer reviews.

 7. Speak with a seasoned independent insurance agent: They can help you understand the different options available and make an informed decision based on your specific needs and budget.